CJones770/tractography-pipeline-restore/Pipeline/README.txt

 https://github.com/Washington-University/HCPpipelines && https://www.humanconnectome.org/software/hcp-mr-pipelines

 Both (my and the official) pipelines rely on NVIDIA's CUDA toolkit for gpu acceleration/parallelization, and therefore nvidia's docker container runtime toolkit should be installed prior to starting the container if it has not been installed already.
-This can be achieved by running  :
+This can be achieved by running  : apt-get install nvidia-docker2 [for docker versions 19.03 or newer]

+OR:

 distribution=$(. /etc/os-release;echo $ID$VERSION_ID) \
       && curl -fsSL https://nvidia.github.io/libnvidia-container/gpgkey | sudo gpg --dearmor -o /usr/share/keyrings/nvidia-container-toolkit-keyring.gpg \